 The legislation outlining penalties for failure to provide information or supplying incorrect information is stated in The Cities Act section 172, subsections 1 to 8.
 Those sanctions include fines of up to \$10,000, and loss of the right to appeal the assessment of the property.

-The Cities Act and other provincial legislation and regulations can be reviewed on the Saskatchewan Queen's Printer website at: www.qp.gov.sk.ca.
+The Cities Act and other provincial legislation and regulations can be reviewed on the Publications Saskatchewan website at: www.qp.gov.sk.ca.